-But here’s the truth–Google won’t automatically penalize AI-generated content just because AI created it.
+But here’s the truth–Google won’t automatically penalize content just because it’s AI-generated.

-The quality, value, and accuracy of your content matter most, whatever way you create it.
+Your content’s quality, value, and accuracy matter most, whatever way you create it.

 What is AI-generated content?